Luxury Liner Shetland

 PASSENGERS: 700

-Owned and operated by Orbital Spa and Cruise Lines, the Shetland is a moveable feast for the rich and those who service them.
+Owned and operated by Orbital Spa and Cruise Lines, the Shetland is a movable feast for the rich and those who service them.
 The ship was damaged during the Gallic invasion of the Edinburgh system and was pushed into service as a floating hospital ship, servicing the Bretonian forces defending Newcastle for several years.

 Bribes & Missions Offered